osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 To read data that is located between two indexes, define both a start index and an end index.
-For `DateTime`, use ISO 8601 representation of dates and times.
+For `DateTime`, use the ISO 8601 representation of dates and times.
 For example, to query for a window of simple values between January 1, 2010 and February 1, 2010, you can define indexes and query as follows: